cesar-rocha/10-lesson/README.md

 ## Abstract

-We present ten rules for building effective lessons that are grounded in empirical research on pedagogy and cognitive psychology, and which we have found to be practically useful in both classroom and free-range settings.
+We present ten tips for building effective lessons that are grounded in empirical research on pedagogy and cognitive psychology, and which we have found to be practically useful in both classroom and free-range settings.